Lugribossk/dropwizard-experiment/README.md

 =====================
 [![Circle CI](https://circleci.com/gh/Lugribossk/dropwizard-experiment.svg?style=svg)](https://circleci.com/gh/Lugribossk/dropwizard-experiment)

-An experiment with creating a full stack application with Backbone/Marionette, Dropwizard, Ebean, RabbitMQ and Docker.
+An experiment with creating a full stack application with React, Dropwizard, Ebean, RabbitMQ and Docker.

 ## Javascript frontend

 ### Setup
-1. Install NodeJS and npm.
+1. Install Node.js and npm.
-2. Globally install Grunt CLI and Bower: `npm install -g grunt-cli bower`
+2. Globally install Grunt CLI: `npm install -g grunt-cli`
-3. Install individual project dependencies in their folders: `npm install` && `bower install` (Maven will also automatically do this when running `mvn install`.)
+3. Install individual project dependencies in their folders: `npm install` (Maven will also automatically do this when running `mvn install`.)

 ### Running
 The frontend is automatically bundled into the backend when that is built, so it is only necessary to run this directly when developing.

-Run `grunt serve` and open `http://localhost:9090/todo/todo-client/src/main/javascript/index.html`
+Run `grunt dev` and open `http://localhost:8080/todo/todo-client/src/main/javascript/index.html`

-Livereload can be activated by running `grunt watch` in another terminal.

 ### Tests
-Run with `grunt karma:ci` or `grunt karma:unit` + `grunt karma:unit:run`, or with `maven test`, or via an IDE.
+Run with `grunt test`, `maven test`, or via an IDE.

 #### IntelliJ
-Create Karma run configurations and point them at the `karma.conf.js` configuration file in each project.
+Create Mocha run configurations and point them at the test folder in each project.
+See the Grunt setup for the options needed.

 ## Java backend